amperity/amperity-docs/amperity_reference/source/feeds.rst

 #.
 In the **Semantic** column, enter the names of custom semantics.
 They should use hyphens (and not underscores) and they should be entered the same way as a PII semantic, but without it appearing in the drop-down pick-list.
 #.
 Click **Activate**.

-.. note:: This may be done *during* the process of adding a feed also.
+.. note:: This may be done *during* the process of adding a feed, also.

 .. feeds-apply-semantic-tags-custom-steps-end